CHIANG MAI TO THE GREAT WALL OF CHINA

 Today marks the final leg of our motorcycle journey as we ride north to reach the iconic Great Wall of China—one of the Seven Wonders of the World.
 We end the riding portion of our adventure at a scenic section of the Wall and stay overnight at a nearby hotel, right at its base.

 This evening, we’ll celebrate the completion of our incredible cross-border journey from Chiang Mai to the Great Wall with a farewell dinner and small party.
-After over 5,000 kilometers of riding across Southeast Asia and China, it’s time to toast to the road behind us and the memories made.
+After some 5,500 kilometers of riding across Southeast Asia and China, it’s time to toast to the road behind us and the memories made.

 Following our arrival, the bikes will be loaded onto a flatbed trailer for transport, marking the end of the riding chapter but not the end of exploration, as tomorrow we walk along the Wall itself.